 Photo: Franklin one week old, taken by Kendal Blacker

-The NICU cost is close to $15,000 CAD per day, with doctors’ fees and extras billed on top of that.
+The NICU cost came close to $15,000 CAD per day, with doctors’ fees and extras billed on top of that.
 We incurred this as personal debt to the hospital because, although Franklin was entitled to Canadian citizenship, he wasn’t considered a resident.
 Our comprehensive travel insurance policy also didn’t cover any post-birth care for Franklin.
-We hadn’t insured him specifically because we were still looking at policies when a condition called ‘vasa previa with velamentous cord insertion’ was diagnosed early in Kendal’s pregnancy.
-This condition meant Franklin would need to be born via caesarean because a natural birth could cause him to lose a dangerous amount of blood and be without oxygen, and it also increased the likelihood of premature birth.
-The fact that it was detected before we had locked in an insurer for Franklin also meant it was classed as a pre-existing condition, and therefore would not have been covered.
+We hadn’t insured him specifically because we were still looking at policies when ‘vasa previa with velamentous cord insertion’ was diagnosed which was classed as a pre-existing condition, and therefore would not have been covered.
 On top of all this, Australia doesn’t have a reciprocal healthcare agreement with Canada.
 So ultimately, all of this meant that Franklin’s stay in hospital would be coming out of our pockets.

 Photo: Yoshi (dog), Rhys, Franklin (nearly 3 months old) and Ellice, taken by Jessamine Chen

 Photo: Dave, Ellice, Kendal, Frankie (6 weeks old) and Rhys, taken by Judy Blacker

 - Gerard Holmes

 More people start fundraisers on GoFundMe than on any other platform.
 Learn more